whhone/whhone.github.io/content/posts/2019-year-end-reflection.md

 **I crammed 2000+ new vocabularies into my head.** Last year, I knew spaced repetition from "Learning How to Learn" [1] and started memorizing vocabularies.
 Whenever I encounter new vocabularies (mostly from reading), I add them to my Anki collection and review daily.
 I use "crammed" instead of "learnt" because I still cannot use most of them.
 This is something I need to fix in 2020.

-**I meditated.**.
-After reading fews books that recommend meditation unanimously, I started with Headspace.
+**I meditated.** After reading fews books that recommend meditation unanimously, I started with Headspace.
 I have to say being mindful has the magic power to change other axises.

-**I kept a daily journal**.
-When people ask me why keeping a journal, my 2019 answer was to track TODO and activity log, then review at the end of the day.
+**I kept a daily journal.** When people ask me why keeping a journal, my 2019 answer was to track TODO and activity log, then review at the end of the day.
 My 2020 answer is to make every day meaningful and counted.
 I will share the nuances in another post later.

 **I logged 1000 miles into Strava.**  This is actually far less than my targeted 1500 miles.
 I have been running for 17 years and never going to cease, although, with Casper, squeezing time for exercising will be much challenging.
 On the bright side, this could be an excuse for ignoring the pacing and millage :p